 I was blessed enough to stay at home mom and be with my kids for those first 5-6 years before they started a new chapter of their life, and I’m really thankful to my husband who was always supporting me to be home.

 Of course, I will be by their side always, but those first years I will treasure forever.

-I have for you today an incredible meal or you can even call it salad...
+I have for you today an incredible meal or you can even call it a salad…

-It puts this meal on my top 5 best dishes that I've tried in last few months.
+The balance of flavors, and a fantastic combination.
+It is sweet, sour and a bit spicy… It puts this meal on my top 5 best dishes that I’ve tried in the last few months.

 - 2 Steaks

 - 1 garlic clove

 - 1/2 cup flat leaf parsley